Check Point The most common malware for May

 In May there was a return to traditional attack techniques (probably due to the decrease in profitability of cryptominers), with SQL Injections being at the top of the relevant list affecting 49% of organizations worldwide.
 Web Server Exposed Git Repository Disclosure Information and OpenSSL TLS DTLS Heartbeat Information Disclosure are in second and third place, affecting 44% and 41% of global organizations respectively.

-2. Website Server & Hosting Exposed Go Repository Information Disclosure - There are reports of information disclosure vulnerability in the Git Repository.
+2. Web Server & Hosting Exposed Go Repository Information Disclosure - There are reports of information disclosure vulnerability in the Git Repository.
 Successful exploitation of this vulnerability could allow unauthorized disclosure of user account information.

 3. OpenSSL TLS DTLS Heartbeat Information Disclosure (CVE-2014-0160; CVE-2014-0346) - A vulnerability to information disclosure that exists in OpenSSL.
 Vulnerability is due to an error handling TLS / DTLS heartbeat packets.
 An attacker could exploit this vulnerability to reveal the contents of a logged-in client or server memory.